Click on any of the following links to skip to a specific section:

 Lumberjack Show Entertainment

-In the summer at the top of the mountain there is live entertainment including Grouse Mountain’s world-famous Lumberjack Show which features a comedy competition by a pair of Canadian lumberjacks.
+In the summer at the top of the mountain there is live entertainment including Grouse Mountain’s world-famous Lumberjack Show.
+It features a comedy competition by a pair of Canadian lumberjacks.

-The 45-minute Lumberjack performance includes axe throwing, pole climbing, wood chopping and log rolling – all wonderfully fun and stereotypically-Canadian.
+The 45-minute Lumberjack performance includes axe throwing, pole climbing, wood chopping and log rolling.
+It’s all wonderfully fun and stereotypically Canadian.

-The Lumberjack Show runs about three times a day from late May until early October and each show lasts for about 45 minutes.
+The Lumberjack Show runs about three times a day from late May until early October.

 Birds in Motion Show

-Another great exhibit that you won’t want to miss at Grouse Mountain is the Birds in Motion show where you get to see trainers with their hawks, falcons, owls and possibly even an eagle.
+Another great exhibit that you won’t want to miss at Grouse Mountain is the Birds in Motion show.
+Here you’ll get to see trainers with their hawks, falcons, owls and possibly even an eagle.